MicrosoftDocs/architecture-center/docs/reference-architectures/ai/training-python-models-content.md

 This reference architecture shows recommended practices for tuning the hyperparameters (training parameters) of Python models.
+Hyperparameters are adjustable parameters that let you control the model training process.
 [Azure Machine Learning][aml] lets you automate hyperparameter tuning and run experiments in parallel to efficiently optimize hyperparameters.

 Two scenarios are covered in this reference architecture: hyperparameter optimization of [scikit-learn][scikit] models and deep learning models with GPUs.
 Two reference implementations for this architecture are available on GitHub, one for [scikit-learn][github1] models and one for [deep learning][github2] models.